 Iowa hosts Purdue at Kinnick Stadium on Saturday Nov.
 10, 2012.

-Brian Ferentz, a three-year letterman as an offensive lineman at the University of Iowa, is in his second year as Iowa's offensive line coach.
+Brian Ferentz, a three-year letterman as an offensive lineman at the University of Iowa, is in his fourth year as Iowa's offensive line coach.
 He also serves as Iowa's run-game coordinator.
 Brian joined the Hawkeye staff after spending the previous four years with the NFL's New England Patriots.
 He was recently recognized by ESPN.com as one of the top assistant coaches in the Big Ten Conference under the age of 40.

 Brian, the son of head coach Kirk Ferentz, served as New England's tight ends coach in 2011, helping the Patriots win the AFC championship and a spot in the 2012 Super Bowl.
 Brian was an offensive assistant coach in 2010, working exclusively with the tight ends.
 He spent 2009 as a coaching assistant after serving as a scouting assistant for the Patriots during the 2008 season.